djds23/deanstream/README.md

 This is the deanstream.
 It does not work on mobile. sorry guys. working on it.

+CHANGE THE VIDEO ELEMENT TO USE SOURCE TAGS!

+check the w3 schools for def on how!

 Come here to watch Dean sleep, or wake him up!

 Dean ALSO needs to delete the test webms and put the real files in it.